jlweichen/Coffee-in-the-Cities/README.md

 Analysis of the battleground between Caribou Coffee and Starbucks

 ## Introduction
-Though I personally don't drink much coffee, it's hard to argue that there aren't many others who do.
+Though I personally don't drink much coffee, it isn't hard to find someone who does.
+Coffee shops are a daily routine for some, and an occasional treat for others.
+They cater to students, professionals, travelers, and more with comfortable seating and warm ambiance.
 There are plenty of options for those who want a sip prepared for them on their way to work, school, or errands.
 In the Twin Cities, two players have a formidable presence: Caribou Coffee and Starbucks Coffee.

 ### Caribou Coffee
 This chain started in the 90s, and is especially known in the Midwest.
 Caribou Coffee has a huge presence in the Twin Cities, which is not a surprise considering that their first coffee shop was opened in Edina.
 There are five Caribou Coffee locations within the Mall of America! <a href= "https://locations.cariboucoffee.com/us">However, good luck finding them elsewhere</a>.
 There are a smattering of locations on the East Coast, mainy in Southern states, but as a native of New Jersey, Caribou struck me as a "foreign" chain.
 However, we have two Dunkin Donuts in every town, which is a uniquely New England and Mid-Atlantic phenomenon.